 You Don’t Have a Financial PlanMany business owners fly by the seat of their pants because that’s what they think they’re supposed to do.
 We’ve all seen movies about startups that grew up with absolutely chaotic operations.

 But in the real world, most businesses don’t grow based on entrepreneurial charisma and dramatic financial decisions.
 Making a bunch of risky bets and hoping everything works out usually ends up not working out.
 A CFO can help you establish business processes to ensure that your business is on track for growth and profitability.

 Your Growth Has Plateaued

-In many cases a business owner does a great job on their own, but come to a point where they simply don’t know how to grow their business past a certain point.
+In many cases a business owner does a great job on their own, but eventually reach a point where they simply don’t know how to grow their business any further.
 Often, this is because there are industry practices outside of the skillset of the business owner.

-A CFO can push your business past its lull in growth because they’ve done it before.
+A good CFO can help push your business past its growth plateau because they’ve likely done it before.
 Sometimes it means cleaning up your records.
 Other times it may mean streamlining your operations.
-In some cases, it could mean currying investment for new equipment.
+In some cases, it could mean raising funds for new equipment or hiring additional staff.
 Whatever it is, a CFO can identify your business’s areas for improvement and put you on a path to grow again.

 You Don’t Know What the Future Will Hold